Courses on: Performance Measurement Using Data Envelopment Analysis (DEA) and Stochastic Frontier Analysis (SFA) at Aston University, UK

 | Payment options |

 - You can pay by PayPal, debit cards or use major credit cards including Visa, Master Card, or American Express.
-Please note that there is 3% admin charge.

-- For payment and registration please CLICK HERE.
+- For registration please CLICK HERE.

 For more information on course content or registration please contact Prof Emmanuel Thanassoulis.